 The practitioner lodgment service (PLS) is our main electronic lodgment channel for tax professionals and is gradually replacing the electronic lodgment service (ELS).

+The PLS is now the only electronic lodgment channel tax professionals can lodge their clients' 2017 and onwards tax and annual returns.
 Keep up to date with what you need to know to incorporate SBR into your software and support your tax professional users.

 What you need to know:

 - Practitioner lodgment service working group

 - Practitioner lodgment service confidence indicators

 In response to feedback from DSPs, the ATO is making changes to the short and long description of the de-whitelisted error message.
 This change will see the de-whitelisted message expanded to more accurately reflect the possible causes of the error.
 DSPs will be informed of this change, which is scheduled for release in August.

 For more information, see the PLS focus group page.

 The following products are available to help you or your tax professional users transition to the PLS.

 - Transitioning to the Practitioner lodgment service – Hear from two tax professionals about their experience in switching to the practitioner lodgment service (PLS).

 - The benefits of the PLS – it is more than just a lodgment service